UC-HUB-HQ/CGPA_SIMULATOR/README.md

-# CGPA Calculator Component
+# CGPA Calculator

-This is a React component for calculating and displaying the CGPA (Cumulative Grade Point Average) and GPA (Grade Point Average) based on user input.
+This is a React App for calculating and displaying the CGPA (Cumulative Grade Point Average) and GPA (Grade Point Average) based on user input.
 It allows users to add, edit, and remove course entries with their respective units and grades.

 ## Features